smartcontractkit/documentation/docs/chainlink-keepers/keeper-economics.md

 ## How Funding Works

-Your Upkeep has a LINK (ERC-677) balance and every time a Keeper executes your `performUpkeep` function, your LINK balance will be reduced.
+Your Upkeep has a LINK (ERC-677) balance.
+Every time a Keeper executes your `performUpkeep` function, your LINK balance will be reduced.
 You can add funds using the Keepers app or by directly calling the `addFunds()` function on the `KeeperRegistry` contract.
 Anyone can call the `addFunds()` function.

 ## Cost of using Keepers